looorent/jflu/README.md

 * `rabbitmq.queue-durable`
 * `rabbitmq.wait-for-connection`

-By default, you an use a RabbitMQ implementation by setting this environment variable:
+By default, you can use a RabbitMQ implementation by setting this environment variable:
 ```
 BROKER_SUBSCRIPTION_IMPLEMENTATION=be.looorent.jflu.subscriber.RabbitMQSubscriptionConfiguration
 ```